 Lent lasts 40 days, and this idea can be found in the Bible.

-• Also, some other 40 days periods are mentioned in the Bible.
+- Also, some other 40-day periods are mentioned in the Bible.

-• The prophet Elijah, forty days and forty nights, went up to the hill of God at Horeb (1 Corinthians 19: 8).
+- The prophet Elijah, for forty days and forty nights, went up to the hill of God at Horeb (1 Corinthians 19: 8).

-• The Hebrew people wandered in the desert for forty years while traveling to the Promised Land (Numbers 14:34).
+- The Hebrew people wandered in the desert for 40 years on their way to the Promised Land (Numbers 14:34).

 Why is Lent prayer practice critical?

 Prayer is a conversation with God.
 In prayer, we talk to God, and He speaks to us.
-This communication can take many forms, as said in 1 Thessalonians 5:1: “Pray without ceasing.”
-It may sound like a complex challenge for some people, but prayer or any other activity requires some discipline and effort.
-As already was said, Lent is challenging yourself and giving more.
+This communication can take many forms, as 1 Thessalonians 5:1 says: “Pray without ceasing.”
+It may sound like a complex challenge to some people, but prayer, or any other activity, requires discipline and effort.
+As was already said, Lent is about challenging yourself and giving more.

-So Lent is one of the best periods to promise to pray consistently and prioritize Lent prayers during the 40 days.
-You can make some Lent prayers plan, including when and what prayers you will say.
+So Lent is one of the best times to promise to pray consistently and to prioritize Lenten prayers during the 40 days.
+You can make a Lent prayer plan, including when and what prayers you will say.

-You may ask God your daily Lent prayers for changes in the aspects of your life that you want to change the most.
+You may ask God for daily Lent prayers for the changes you want most in your life.
 So say this short Lent prayer before starting your chosen everyday conversation with God.

 Daily Lent prayers during 40 days: faithful praying, fasting, almsgiving

-Lord, be with me during all my Lent prayers journey.
+Lord, be with me during all my Lenten prayer journey.
 Let me be honest with myself; let me see everything wrong with my soul and heart and admit my shortcomings and sins.
 Lord, show me what I should change in my life, and please fill my heart with patience, gratitude, and peace.
 Please teach me to accept others and show my love to them.

 As Jesus said in Mark 1:15, “The time has come.
 The kingdom of God has come near.
 So repent and believe the good news!”
 These words summarize the main idea of the Lent period.

 The Promised Land, the Kingdom of God, is right next door, but your efforts are needed to enter it.
 So let’s make a small step towards our Lord, who stretched out his arms on the cross to save us and still waits for us with open arms and hearts.
-Let’s Lent prayers will be our small gift to the Lord, others, and ourselves.
+Let’s make Lenten prayers our small gift to the Lord, to others, and to ourselves.

 Also read: Prayer Guide